Medical Checklist for Expat WomeniStockphoto

 - the address, e-mail, phone and fax number of a nearby hospital, ER, or physician recommended by her embassy or consulate

-- a detailed med sheet if you have any pre-existing conditions that ER staff should know about
+- a detailed med sheet for any pre-existing conditions that ER staff should know about.

 Pre-Departure Doctor’s Check-Up

 Secondly, any woman who will be going abroad should see her family doctor and her ob/gyn beforehand, about two months before her departure.
 This is especially the case if she’s planning to live in a rough climate or a nation with lower medical standards.